openmfe/website/src/pages/development/performance.md

 - There are tons of **libraries** that you can build into your project which solve a problem in an elegant way that might otherwise take hours or days to code yourself.
 However, many libraries suffer from feature creep, and you might be using only a few percent of the code that now is built into your project.
 Adding a library to a project, especially if it becomes a runtime dependency, needs to be a very conscious decision.

-- **Transpilation** is what we call the process of transforming code in a way that it is compatible with other runtime environments.
-In the days of Internet Explorer, we used to transpile our nice ES6 code to the ES5 standard to make it cross-browser compliant.
-This is not necessary anymore; current browsers are mature and evolve fast enough to support relevant JavaScript features without the need of translation.
-However, these days, we see transpilation mainly with Typescript and with framework-specific languages or constructs; the prime example being JSX.
-Yes, they add a lot of value during development.
-But the code they produce has significant overhead in terms of volume and runtime resources.
+- **Transpilation** rewrites code to run on environments that lack newer language features.
+Current browsers support the relevant JavaScript features directly, so this is rarely needed for compatibility today; where you still see it is with TypeScript and framework-specific syntax such as JSX, which add value during development but produce output with overhead in volume and runtime cost.

 - **Polyfills**: Similar to transpilation, polyfills help with backwards compability for browsers.
 But instead of translating the syntax, they add API features of the browser in a transparent way.
 Same as transpilation, polyfills are not needed in most cases today and should only be added seletively in edge cases.